adrien50/AI-engineering-IBM/README.md

-Upon completing this Professional Certificate you will be able to:
+Through this Professional Certificate I have learnt to:

 * Describe what is Machine Learning (ML), Deep Learning (DL) & Neural Networks
 * Explain ML algorithms including Classification, Regression, Clustering, and Dimensional Reduction